-Capital Projects Public Information Centre Public Survey October 24 and 25, 2023 lanes will be blocked off instead of 1.
+Capital Projects Public Information Centre Public Survey October 24 and 25, 2023

--A turning lane will not solve our problem Just make things worse, instead 2

-- A lot of Kids on John st, this will make larger amounts of traffic.
-Making it unsafe for kids traveling to/from school tct.

--we don't allow any other food companyto use the road as a drive through, foodland had to help with the cost and figure it out warmshow themselves.

-- there are bigger problems and more dangerous stis then John St.

-(Scotiabank Corner, Main and King)
+4. Additional Comments -A turning lane will not solve our problem Just make things worse, instead 2 lants will be blocked off instead of 1. - A lot of Kids on John st, this will make larger amounts of traffic.
+Making it unsafe for kids traveling to / from school tct. -we don't allow any other food companyto use the road, as a drive through, foodland had to help with the cost and figue it out white themselves. - there are bigger problems and more dangerous stis then John St. (Scotia bank Corner, Main and King) RECEIVED

-TWP- OF WELLINGTON NORTH RECE!"
-(ED

 TWP.
-OF WELLINGTUS MONTH
+OF WELLINGTON NORTH RECENCED